9 Things to Know Before You Try Hypnotherapy

 What does hypnosis work for?

 Hypnosis for weight loss or to quit addictive behaviors like smoking or drinking is how most people think of hypnosis.
 While people do often seek hypnosis therapy for these reasons, there are numerous other benefits of hypnotherapy.
 People may see a hypnotherapist before and during childbirth or to increase self-esteem.
 It can also be used to deal with chronic pain, insomnia, anxiety, or to treat irritable bowel syndrome (IBS), according to the American Society of Clinical Hypnosis.
 Although studies are promising, more research is needed.
+Learn how one woman overcame her fear of spiders through hypnotherapy.

 The literature is particularly strong for they use of hypnotherapy in treating irritable bowel syndrome, Dr. Spiegel says.
 In one study in The Lancet Gastroenterology & Hepatology journal, people reported that IBS symptoms including constipation, diarrhea, gas and bloating improved after three months of hypnotherapy and this improvement lasted for at least nine months.